-Joker appeared as a member of the Injustice League along with Count Vertigo, Black Adam, Atomic Skull, Poison Ivy, Ultra-Humanite, and Wotan.
+Joker appeared in Young Justice as a member of the Injustice League along with Count Vertigo, Black Adam, Atomic Skull, Poison Ivy, Ultra-Humanite, and Wotan.
 They used a combination of Kobra Venom and Joker Venom on mystically and radioactively enhanced plants to attack major world cities.
 Joker was given the job of controlling the plants when the Justice League were fighting them.
 Jason Todd is dead after the 5 year break it is unknown whether Joker was the killer.
 He was voiced by Brent Spiner.

 Batman: The Dark Knight Returns Part 1 (2012)

 10 years after the retirement of Batman, Harvey Dent is seemed to have finally rehabilitated himself in Arkham with therapy and plastic surgery but actually let the entire persona of Two-Face take over and was planning on destroying Gotham.
 At the same time, Gotham has been overrun by mutant gangs.
 Bruce Wayne comes out of retirement to take down both threats.
 While all this is happening, Joker is seen in Arkham in a catatonic state and pretty much oblivious to the world around him.
 After surges of news reports about Batman's return and the eclipse it takes over all other news, Joker seems to come out of his catatonic state with a "B-B-B-Batman, darling!" and begins laughing at the end of the movie, setting up for his return in Part 2.
 Joker was voiced by Michael Emerson.